jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 This bus is driven by the bus master for writes and the target device for reads and tristated by inactive bus masters.
 The CPU Local Bus devices may drive this bus with either TTL or LVTTL level logic.
 However, the AmigaPCI drives this bus at TTL levels.
 As such, it is necessary that the CPU Local Bus Card devices be TTL, TTL tolerant, or use level shifting to convert the incoming TTL levels to the voltage required.

 **DSACK(1..0)** (Data Port Size and Cycle Termination)
-This bus is driven by the target device.
+This LVTTL bus is driven by the target device and tristated by inactive target devices.
 This bus indicates the data port width of the target device and terminates the cycle.
-See Section 3.6 for a detailed description.
-LVTTL.
+See Section 3.7 for a detailed description.
 In certain circumstances, devices on the CPU Local Bus Card may choose to drive MC68040/MC68060 **_TA** (transfer acknowledge) directly.

 **R_W** (Read/Write)
-Driven by the bus master and tristated by inactive bus masters.
-The CPU Local Bus devices may drive this signal with either TTL or LVTTL level logic.
+This TTL tolerant signal is driven by the bus master and tristated by inactive bus masters.

 **_TBI** (Tranfer Burst Inhibit)
-Driven by the target device and tristated by inactive target devices.
+This LVTTL signal is driven by the target device and tristated by inactive target devices.
 Inhibits a burst cycle in favor of individual data transfers.
-LVTTL.

 **_TCI** (Tranfer Cache Inhibit)
-Driven by the target device and tristated by inactive target devices.
+This LVTTL signal is driven by the target device and tristated by inactive target devices.
 Inhibits caching of data from a data transfer burst cycle.
-LVTTL.

 **_TEA** (Tranfer Error Acknowledge)
-Driven by the target device and tristated by inactive target devices.
+This LVTTL signal is driven by the target device and tristated by inactive target devices.
 Asserted with **_DSACKx** to indicate a retry condition exists or asserted alone to indicate a cycle request cannot be completed.
-LVTTL.

 **TT(1..0)** (Transfer Type)
+This TTL tolerant bus is driven by the bus master and tristated by inactive bus masters.
 These are the MC68040/MC68060 transfer type signals.
-Driven by the bus master and tristated by inactive bus masters.
-CPU Local Bus devices may drive these signals with either TTL or LVTTL level logic.

 **SIZ(1..0)** (Transfer Size)
+This TTL tolerant bus is driven by the bus master and tristated by inactive bus masters.
 These are the MC68040/MC68060 transfer size signals.
-Driven by the bus master and tristated by inactive bus masters.
-CPU Local Bus devices may drive these signals with either TTL or LVTTL level logic.

 **TM(2..0)** (Transfer Modifiers)
+This TTL tolerant bus is driven by the bus master and tristated by inactive bus masters.
 These are the MC68040/MC68060 transfer modifier signals.
-Driven by the bus master and tristated by inactive bus masters.
-CPU Local Bus devices may drive these signals with either TTL or LVTTL level logic.

 **_TS** (Transfer Start)
-Driven by the bus master and tristated by inactive bus masters.
+This TTL tolerant signal is driven by the bus master and tristated by inactive bus masters.
 Indicates the start of a data transfer cycle.
-The CPU Local Bus devices may drive this signal with either TTL or LVTTL level logic.

 **UPA(1..0)** (User Programmable Attribute)
-Driven by the bus master and tristated by inactive bus masters.
-An address bus extension, these signals are needed by the PCI Bridge to enable access to the parallel address spaces of the PCI Local Bus.
-The CPU Local Bus devices may drive this signal with either TTL or LVTTL level logic.
+This TTL tolerant bus is driven by the bus master and tristated by inactive bus masters.
+An address bus extension, these signals are used by the PCI Bridge to enable access to the parallel address spaces of the PCI Local Bus.

 ### 3.4.4 Bus Arbitration Signals

 **_BB** (Bus Busy)
-Asserted by the bus master and tristated by inactive bus masters.
+This TTL tolerant signal is driven by the bus master and tristated by inactive bus masters.
 Indicate the bus master is actively driving the bus.
 This signal must not be unecessarily held asserted as that will prevent other devices from becoming bus masters.
-CPU Local Bus devices may drive this signal with either TTL or LVTTL level logic.

 **_BG** (Bus Grant)
-Asserted by the bus arbitor.
+This LVTTL is asserted by the bus arbitor.
 Assertion indicates the CPU Local Bus Device has control of the system bus.
 Unless bus lock (**_LOCK**) has been asserted by the bus master, **_BG** may be negated at any time.
 Negation indicates either the PCI Local Bridge has the bus (with assedrtion of **_BB**) or no device has the bus (**_BB** is negated).
 A bus master must not take control of the system bus until **_BB** has been negated.
 When no device has actively requested the bus, **_BG** is asserted.
-LVTTL.

 **_BR** (Bus Request)
-Asserted by the bus master and tristated by inactive bus masters.
+This TTL tolerant signal is asserted by bus masters on the CPU Local Bus Card and tristated by inactive bus masters.
 Indicates an inactive bus master is requesting the bus.
 A bus master must not take control of the bus until it has been granted the bus by the assertion of **_BG** and the bus is not busy, as indicated by negation of **_BB**.
-CPU Local Bus devices may drive this signal with either TTL or LVTTL level logic.

 **_LOCK** (Bus Lock)
-Asserted by the bus master and tristated by inactive bus masters.
+This TTL tolerant signal is driven by the bus master and tristated by inactive bus masters.
 Indicates a read-modify-write cycle is in progress, preventing the bus arbitor from granting the bus to a new device.
-CPU Local Bus devices may drive these signals with either TTL or LVTTL level logic.

-**_LOCKE** (Bus Lock End)
-Asserted by the bus master and tristated by inactive bus masters.
-Indicates a read-modify-write cycle is about to end.
-CPU Local Bus devices may drive these signals with either TTL or LVTTL level logic.

 ### 3.4.5 Clocks

 **BCLK** (Bus Clock)
-The bus clock is generated on the CPU Local Bus Card and used to syncronize data transactions between the AmigaPCI and the CPU Local Bus device.
-This 40MHz clock signal must be driven at LVTTL logic levels.
-BCLK is always 1/2 PCLK.
+The 40MHz LVTTL bus clock is generated on the CPU Local Bus Card and used to syncronize data transactions between the AmigaPCI and the CPU Local Bus device.

-**PCLK** (Processor Clock)
+**RAMCLK** (Ram Clock)
-The processor clock is generated on the CPU Local Bus Card and used to clock SDRAM timings.
-This 80MHz clock signal must be driven at LVTTL logic levels.
-PCLK is always 2x BCLK.
+The 80MHz LVTTL RAM clock is generated on the CPU Local Bus Card and used to clock SDRAM timings.
+Must be synchronous with BCLK, with the rising edge of BCLK on the rising edges of RAMCLK.

 ### 3.4.6 Other CPU Local Bus Port Signals

 **_CPUCONF** (CPU Local Bus Card Configured)
-Driven by AUTOCONFIG logic on the CPU Local Bus Card.
+This LVTTL signal is driven by AUTOCONFIG logic on the CPU Local Bus Card.
 Indicates AUTOCONFIG devices on the CPU Local Bus card have been configured.
 AUTOCONFIG devices on the CPU Local Bus card are configured first.
 Once configured, asserting this signal allows devices on the AmigaPCI main board to be configured.
-In the absence of an AUTOCONFIG device, this may be left unconnected.
-This signal must be driven at LVTTL logic levels.
+In the absence of an AUTOCONFIG device, this may be left unconnected

 **_INT2** (Amiga Interupt 2)
-Driven by target device on the CPU Local Bus Card.
+This TTL signal is driven by target device on the CPU Local Bus Card.
 Open drain.
-TTL.

 **_INT6** (Amiga Interupt 6)
-Driven by target device on the CPU Local Bus Card.
+This TTL signal is driven by target device on the CPU Local Bus Card.
 Open drain.
-TTL.

 **IPL(2..0)** (Interupt Level)
-Driven by the Amiga chipset.
-TTL.
+This TTL bus is driven by the Amiga chipset.

 **_LBEN** (Local Bus Enabled)
-Driven by target device on the CPU Local Bus Card.
+This LVTTL signal is driven by a target device on the CPU Local Bus Card and tristated by inactive target devices on the CPU Local Bus Card.
 When the CPU Local Bus Card is addressed, this signal is asserted so the onboard signal buffers may be set correctly to avoid bus contention.
 Needed when memory or AUTOCONFIG devices are implemented on the CPU Local Bus card.
 In the absence of such devices, this may be left unconnected.
-LVTTL.

 **Table 3.4**.
 CPU Local Bus Pinout.
 Pin|Signal|Pin|Signal|Pin|Signal